-- 3. In the "Inspect" form, click the Delete icon.
-A confirmation message appears. - 4.
-Click Delete.
+3. In the "Inspect" form, click the Delete icon.

+4. Click Delete.

 Setting Up the Workflow Actions and Conditions

 When you create any kind of action or a step condition, you identify an element and you supply values for the variables that the element expects.
 If you are creating an action that sends an e-mail message, you identify which e-mail object to send with the emailname variable.